Skip to content

 Thinking

-Control the model’s reasoning/thinking behavior via the thinking field.
+Control the model’s reasoning behavior via the thinking field on SessionConfig.
 Megasthenes supports two modes:

 // OpenAI — effort-based reasoning